smritis15/newExercise/newdoc.md

-Making a change to check pull command.
+Making a change to check pull command.Test exercise.